tanyouliang95/fleet-adapter-tutorial/README.md

 The important topics are identified as:
 * `/move_base_simple/goal`: The fleet manager will instruct the robot on target destinations by publishing `geometry/PoseStamped` messages on this topic.
-* `move_base_node/SBPLLatticePlanner/plan` : The robot navstack will publish a `nav_msgs/Path` message which describes the path to take, which the fleet manager will translate for the RMF scheduler.
+* `/move_base_node/SBPLLatticePlanner/plan` : The robot navstack will publish a `nav_msgs/Path` message which describes the path to take, which the fleet manager will translate for the RMF scheduler.

 ## Testing the ROS Bridge
+In the following, a ROS1 terminal is a terminal sourced with ROS1 and sourced with the corresponding `ros1` workspace in the tutorial, vice versa for ROS2.

-* In one terminal: `cd ros1 && source install/setup.bash && roslaunch mir_vendor_setup main.launch` to run the MiR simulation from master branch. **Remember** to start the physics in the simulation after everything is online.
+* In one ROS1 terminal (1): `roslaunch mir_vendor_setup main.launch` to run the MiR simulation from master branch. **Remember** to start the physics in the simulation after everything is online.
-* In another terminal, after sourcing ROS1 and then ROS2: `cd ros2 && source install/setup.bash && ros2 run ros1_bridge dynamic_bridge` to run the bridging node.
+* In a ROS1 & ROS2 terminal (2): `ros2 run ros1_bridge dynamic_bridge` to run the bridging node.
+* From a ROS2 terminal (3), run the node that will listen for `/move_base_node/SBPLLatticePlanner/plan` messages over the bridge: `rosrun fleet_ros2_bridge bridge_node`.
-* From yet another ROS2 terminal, publish a nav goal as a ROS2 PoseStamped message:
+* From another ROS2 terminal (4), publish a nav goal as a ROS2 PoseStamped message:
 ```
 ros2 topic pub /move_base_simple/goal geotry_msgs/PoseStamped '
 {header: {stamp: {sec: 0, nanosec: 0}, frame_id: "map"},